![]() |

 with useful info and links

-J. Tsinhnahjinnie Seminole/Muscogee/Diné Hulleah J. Tsinhnahjinnie was born into the Bear and Raccoon Clans of the Seminole and Muscogee Nations, and born for the Tsinajinnie Clan of the Diné Nation.
+J. Tsinhnahjinnie Taskigi/Diné Hulleah J. Tsinhnahjinnie was born into the Bear Clan of the Taskigi Nation, and born for the Tsinajinnie Clan of the Diné Nation.
 Exhibited nationally and internationally, Tsinhnahjinnie claims photography and video as her primary languages.
-Creating fluent images of Native thought, her emphasis is art for Indigenous communities.
-She has been a recipient
+Creating fluent images of Native thought, her emphasis is art for Indigenous She has been a recipient

 of the Eiteljorg Fellowship for Native American Fine Art, a Chancellor’s